tinuzz/wp-plugin-trackserver/README.md

 Regarding the use of apps for live tracking and uploading to Wordpress, please read the considerations about authentication above.

+### External tracks proxy

+Trackserver contains code that can proxy requests to- and serve content from remote 3rd-party servers.
+This allows authors to work around CORS restrictions.
+Instead of letting the visitor's browser get the GPX or KML from the remote server (which only works if the server implements CORS headers to allow the request), the request is sent to WordPress, where Trackserver will fetch the track from the remote server and send it to the browser.

+This opens all kinds of interesting possibilities, but it is also a security risk.
+Your authors can use the proxy function to invoke HTTP requests to remote servers, which now originate from your server, and the response of which will be processed by your WordPress installation.
+This could have different adverse effects, ranging from legal liability to denial-of-service on your server.

+Therefore, the proxy function is disabled by default.
+It can be enabled in the 'advanced' section of Trackserver's settings, but I recommend to only enable it if you need it, and if you trust your authors not to use it on harmful URLs.

+The proxy code can be invoked via a 'gettrack' request, but like all requests for tracks, it has to be signed with a valid nonce, so it should be impossible to abuse the proxy from outside WordPress.

 ## What GPX namespaces are supported for GPX import (via HTTP POST or upload via backend)?